jamiekasulis/jamiekasulis.github.io/design-manifesto.md

 **Trading slow, precise work for rapid, lo-fi, iterative design keeps the creativity flowing while also making sure your design is tried-and-true by the time it comes into its high-fidelity version.**

 I have a tendency to be a perfectionist.
 I meticulously outline my papers before a word is ever written, use stencils to draw perfect circles in my math notes, and clean my room almost every day.
 So you can imagine that this lesson was particularly difficult to learn.
-But even more than the last two lessons, I learned the value of rapid, lo-fi, iterative prototyping.

 When my group made our first [paper prototype](https://museumsforall.github.io/2018-10-29-Paper-Prototype/), my teammates had to remind me that the task was meant to be quick and dirty.
 I reluctantly left my aforementioned stencils behind as a result.
 It turns out that the series of testing that followed making our first paper prototype and necessitated many changes to it proved that it was not worth it to sink so much time into "perfecting" an inherently riddled-with-flaws draft of our design.

 I learned not to get bogged down in the details if it means stunting the development of your vision.
 Rapid, iterative testing is both more affordable than and more effective than slow, precise work.
 Furthermore, going too high-fidelity can result in less useful data during testing.
 As we read in "Prototyping for Tiny Fingers" by Marc Rettig, the issue with hi-fi is that "Reviewers and testers tend to comment on 'fit and finish' issues" (22) rather than the functionality or intuitiveness of your design.

 ![Testing Results](/img/testing_table.png)
-Image by Jamie Kasulis for the Museums For All project
+Image by Jamie Kasulis for the Museums For All project.
 Caption: A table of testing results with images, descriptions of the incident, a severity rating, and information on the appropriate revision.

-When it came to making our higher-fidelity digital mockup, it actually happened really uickly.
+When it came to making our higher-fidelity digital mockup, it actually happened really quickly.
 This is because we had already done several rounds of testing on the design while it was in paper form, and thus knew to include all of the necessary feedback, back buttons, help messages, and so on.
 It's quicker to do that with paper than it is to do with software like Balsamiq.
 I also had the added psychological benefit of feeling more confident in my design, which had survived a few rounds of testing already by the time it made it into its higher-fidelity version.

-![High-fidelity digital mockup screenshot](/img/exhibit_page.JPG) Image by Jamie Kasulis for the Museums for All Project
+![High-fidelity digital mockup screenshot](/img/exhibit_page.JPG) Image by Jamie Kasulis for the Museums for All Project.
 Caption: A screenshot of the design including a clickable "word cloud" featuring words such as "problematic" and "cultural appropriation."

 ### 4. ACCESSIBILITY

 **Accessibility is not a niche topic.
 It is my ethical and professional imperative to make my work as accessible as possible to folks with varying degrees of physical, mental, or emotional ability.**

 It's easy to make assumptions about who will use your design and what their physical, mental, or emotional ability is.
 Taking some time to learn about the many things designers consider when working to make technology more accessible to the visually-impaired enlightened me about the use of screen readers and the very concrete things that we as computer scientists, software developers, blog writers, Facebook posters, twitter users-- virtually everyone, that is-- can do to help make the web more accessible.
+Then, I learned that there are many other dimensions of accessibility to consider.

 Some of the many things I learned are:
 * To think of folks with various forms of anxiety.
 Collecting some sort of input or response from users and then not giving them clear messaging on how that will be used or what they should expect in terms of next steps can be anxiety-inducing (Pun 8).